-E6 Energy Use of Individual Water Heaters
+E6.
+Energy Use of Individual Water Heaters

-Once the hourly adjusted recovery load is determined for each water heater, the energy use for each water heater is calculated as described below.
+Once the hourly adjusted recovery load is determined for each water heater, the energy use for each water heater is calculated as described below and summed.

-E6.1 Small Gas, Oil, or Electric Storage and Heat Pump Water Heaters
+6.1 Small Gas, Oil, or Electric, or Heat Pump Storage Water Heaters